-From the results of the scale evaluation, the authors exclude variables with a correlation coefficient < 0.3 (Hackman, Gundergan, Wang, & Daniel, 2006; Sundin, Hochwälder, & Bildt, 2008), which are market share expanding variables (with a correlation coefficient of 0.216) and staff reductions (with a correlation coefficient of 0.197).
+From the results of the scale evaluation. the authors exclude variables with a correlation coefficient < 0.3 (Hackman et al., 2006; Sundin et al., 2008), which are market share expanding variables (with a correlation coefficient of 0.216) and staff reductions (with a correlation coefficient of 0.197).
 After excluding variables with small-sum coefficient correlates, the author continues to run Cronbach's Alpha again to assess the reliability.
 The second testing result shows the reliability of the Finance construct scale through the observation variables with the Cronbach's Alpha coefficient of 0.922 (satisfactory) and the correlation coefficient of the observational variables > 0.5 (Table 4).